prog4biol/pfb2019/README.md

 @sep: how you initialize from a file
 > import json

-#### Two-demensional lists

-#### Lists of dictionaries

-#### Dictionaries of lists

-#### Dictionaries of dictionaries

-#### List Comprehensions

-@sep add material to cover these

-#### More complex data structures

-@sep see data structures section later
+Sometimes a _simple_ list or dictionary just doesn't do what you want.
+Sometimes you need to organize data in a more _complex_ way.
 You can nest any data type inside any other type.
 This lets you build multidimensional data tables easily.

-There are also specific data table and frame handling libraries like Pandas.
+#### Two-demensional lists

+Often times a list of lists, often called a matrix are important for organizing and accessing data

 Here's a way to make a 3 x 3 table of values.